 The bill, H.B.
 No. 251, amends the Health and Safety Code to establish new requirements for price estimates and billing practices in certain health care facilities.
 It introduces a definition for "Estimate," which refers to a written statement detailing the total payment a facility will accept for nonemergency elective medical services, inclusive of all payment sources.
-The bill mandates that consumers requesting estimates for elective inpatient admissions or nonemergency outpatient surgical procedures must receive these estimates within 24 hours, delivered in a manner chosen by the consumer.
-Additionally, it stipulates that a facility's final billed charges cannot exceed the estimate by more than five percent unless the excess is due to unavoidable complications or a change in diagnosis.
+The bill mandates that consumers who request an estimate for elective inpatient admissions or nonemergency outpatient surgical procedures must receive this estimate within 24 hours, delivered in a manner chosen by the consumer.
+Additionally, it stipulates that a facility's final billed charges cannot exceed the estimate by more than five percent unless due to unavoidable complications or a change in diagnosis.

 Furthermore, if the final billed charges exceed the estimate by more than five percent, the facility is required to provide a written statement to the patient explaining the difference and the reasons for it.
-The bill also includes provisions that protect consumers from collection actions if a facility violates these requirements, prohibiting them from collecting payments, reporting to credit bureaus, or pursuing legal actions against consumers.
-The changes will take effect on September 1, 2025, and will apply only to requests for estimates made on or after that date.
+The bill also includes provisions that prevent facilities from taking collection actions against consumers who are affected by violations of these requirements.
+The changes will apply only to requests for estimates made on or after the effective date of the Act, which is set for September 1, 2025.

 Statutes affected: